 What qualifications do I need to study a law apprenticeship?

 The qualifications needed to undertake a law apprenticeship can depend on the level of the apprenticeship and what each law firm is looking for.
 However, most employers will look for you to have 5 GCSE’s (including Maths and English) at grade C/4 or above and 3 A-Levels (or an equivalent qualification) at grade C or above.

-For the Solicitor Graduate Apprenticeship, you will likely require a bachelors degree with a minimum grade of 2.2, or equivalent, as well as having GCSE’s graded C/4 or above.
+For the Graduate Solicitor Apprenticeship and the Graduate Apprenticeship with Law Essentials, you will likely require a bachelor’s degree with a minimum grade of 2.2, or equivalent, as well as having GCSE’s graded C/4 or above.
 You’ll also have to meet several requirements set out by the Solicitors Regulation Authority (SRA).
 Bear in mind this is just a guide.
 Law firms will set their own requirements so may require higher grades or additional qualifications, so always fully check the job posting before you apply.

 It’s also worth noting that it’s possible to move from one apprenticeship to another.
 For example, if you completed a Level 3 Paralegal apprenticeship you would then be able to progress onto the Level 7 Solicitor Apprenticeship.

 What is the average salary of a law apprentice?

 The average salary of a law apprentice is around £15,000, but this can vary depending on the location and the level of study the apprentice is undertaking.
 It will ultimately be decided by the employer, though many law firms do offer competitive salaries.
 At the very least, apprentices will receive the national minimum wage, currently £4.81 an hour, but this may increase, depending on age, after the first year of an apprenticeship.